Copyright © 2015 Granite Tops Pro All rights reserved

 There are companies out there that invest considerable amounts of money to formulate specialty granite cleaners that are safe on all natural stone.
 Why do they do that if any glass-

-EPA certified "Green" cleaner that has been formulated to safely and easily clean honed & polished marble, granite, limestone, slate, travertine, ceramic, porcelain, corian and laminate countertops.
+Natural granite cleaner that has been formulated to safely and easily clean honed & polished marble, granite, limestone, slate, travertine, ceramic, porcelain, corian and laminate countertops.

 It also works great on painted wall surfaces, mirrors, windows, and high shine metal fixtures.